jmarksk/DrugReviewAnalysis/README.md

 Ratings are not normally distributed.
 Counts are highest at the worst and best ratings.

+The key columns are the dependent variable, patient numeric rating, and the text review column, the basis for the independent variables.

 - 160,000 samples
 - 800 unique conditions
 - 3400 unique drugs